Sada Abe: Abe Sada panic

 Abe was arrested and interrogated over eight sessions.
 When asked why she had severed Ishida's genitalia, Abe replied, "Because I couldn't take his head or body with me.
 I wanted to take the part of him that brought back to me the most vivid memories."
-The interrogating officer was struck by Abe's demeanor when asked why she had killed Ishida.
-"Immediately she became excited and her eyes sparkled in a strange way."
+The interrogating officer was struck by Abe's demeanor when asked why she had killed Ishida: "Immediately she became excited and her eyes sparkled in a strange way."
 Her answer was: "I loved him so much, I wanted him all to myself.
 But since we were not husband and wife, as long as he lived, he could be embraced by other women.
-I knew that if I killed him no other woman could ever touch him again, so I killed him…" In attempting to explain what distinguished Abe's case from over a dozen other similar cases in Japan, William Johnston suggests that it is this answer which captured the imagination of the nation: "She had killed not out of jealousy but out of love."
-Mark Schreiber notes that the Sada Abe Incident occurred at a time when the Japanese media were preoccupied with extreme political and military troubles, including the Ni-Ni-Roku Incident and a looming war in China.
+I knew that if I killed him no other woman could ever touch him again, so I killed him…"

+In attempting to explain what distinguished Abe's case from over a dozen similar cases in Japan, William Johnston suggests that it is this answer which captured the imagination of the nation: "She had killed not out of jealousy but out of love."
+Mark Schreiber notes that the Abe case occurred at a time when Japanese media were preoccupied with extreme political and military troubles, including the February 26 Incident and a looming war with China.
 He suggests that a sensationalistic sex scandal such as this served as a welcome national release from the disturbing events of the time.
-The case also struck a chord with the ero guro nansensu ("erotic-grotesque-nonsense") style popular at the time, and the case came to represent that genre for years to come.
+The case also struck a chord with the ero guro nansensu ("erotic-grotesque-nonsense") cultural trend popular at the time, and the case came to represent that genre for years to come.

 When the details of the crime were made public, rumors began to circulate that Ishida's penis was of extraordinary size; however, the police officer who interrogated Abe after her arrest denied this, saying, "Ishida's was just average.
 [Abe] told me, 'Size doesn't make a man in bed.
 Technique and his desire to please me were what I liked about Ishida.
 After her arrest, Ishida's penis and testicles were moved to Tokyo University Medical School's pathology museum.
-They were put on public display soon after the end of World War II, but have since disappeared.
+They were put on public display after the end of World War II but have since disappeared.